 In other areas of life, the attraction is more obviously cynical.
 For lawyers, especially divorce lawyers and personal injury lawyers, the capacity to interpret behaviour as, for example, the behaviour of a ‘narcissistic’ is a fantastic asset.
 And when there is enough money involved, lawyers will pay expert witnesses to appear in court to present such nonsense as ‘evidence’.

-Alongside the practical problems with identifying types, there are theoretical problems.
+Alongside the practical problems with identifying an individual as belonging to a type, there are theoretical problems.
 And the main theoretical problem is that there is no scientific proof that many of the most ‘popular’ disorder psycho-types exist at all.

 Proof for psycho-types is almost invariably circular.
 (Why is John’s behaviour odd?
 Because he is autistic.
 How do we know that John is autistic?
 Because his behaviour is odd.)
 Despite the popular misconception that objective and reliable tests for disorder psycho-types exist, they do not.
 There are no ‘brain tests’ for disorders such as ADHD.

 So, instead, psychiatrists carry out interviews… or, much more often, they ask people to complete questionnaires that – supposedly – measure the disorders and types.
-Making the theoretical problems even worse, the design of these questionnaires is often very amateurish indeed.
+Unfortunately, the design of these questionnaires is often very amateurish indeed.
 [There will be a post about these problems – and how to solve them]

 But although the science of ‘types’ is a very dodgy science, our innate and cultural liking for types is great.
 Innately, we all create stereotypes that explain the world simply.
 Culturally, they are attractive too; without concrete disorder types, our movie-makers could not give us the deranged nutters of NCIS.
 And, as noted earlier, lawyers love the pseudo-science of mental types that they can deploy in courtrooms.

 In short, we like mental types because they are easy to use.
 They give us the simple boxes that make life seem simpler.
-And with these we can delude ourselves that we have an explanation for divergence.
+And with these types we can delude ourselves that we have an explanation for differences between people.